exercism/website-copy/pages/strategy.md

 ### Remove the barrier to mentoring

-We currently have a deliberate barrier to mentoring with a wall that you have to sign up through.
-We have put this in place because we want to try and ensure a level of quality control and therefore want to gate-keep and ensure that people who are mentoring feel like they are up to the taks.
-However, as we add automation, documentation, and a more integrated community, we will be able to remove this barrier and making mentoring more of "something for everyone" on Exercism, rather than something for the elite.
+We currently have a deliberate barrier to mentoring, requiring mentors to sign up and accept T&Cs.
+We have put this in place because we want to try to ensure a level of quality control and therefore want to gate-keep and ensure that people who are mentoring feel like they are up to the task.
+However, as we add automation, documentation, and a more integrated community, we will be able to remove this barrier and making mentoring more of "something for everyone" on Exercism, rather than something exclusive.

 Once the barriers to mentoring are removed, we can actively encourage students to become mentors within the flow of Exercism itself.
 When someone completes the core exercises in a Track, we can prompt them to mentor.
 By asking students to fill out profiles listing the languages they know, we can show them solutions that they might be able to mentor, and encourage them to get involved.